What is Yoga Therapy?

 Is all Yoga therapeutic?

 Yoga Therapy isn’t something new, to put it simply it is yoga taught in its traditional setting one on one or in a small group environment.
-With Yoga so common place now with many a yoga studio opening up how can we differentiate between a general yoga class and a more therapeutic setting?
+With Yoga so common place now with many a yoga studio available to attend a class how can we differentiate between a general yoga class and a therapeutic setting?

-There is a common misperception that all Yoga is therapeutic, it has the potential to be, but the practice must suit the person and the purpose.
+There is a common misperception that all Yoga is therapeutic and it has the potential to be, but the practice must suit the person and the purpose.

 Through my own experience in both practicing and teaching yoga and yoga therapy over the years there is a distinct difference between attending your general yoga class at a studio or gym compared with a private or small group Yoga Therapy session.
-A Yoga Therapist has more in-depth training and is better equiped to assist with various health concerns.
-A general yoga class will often see you trying to fit in to a generalised practice within a large group.
+To begin with a Yoga Therapist has more in-depth training and is better equiped to assist with various health concerns where as a general yoga class you will often find the participant looking to fit into a generalised practice within a large group.

-While this may be fine initially, it is when we are looking for assistance with something more specific is where yoga therapy steps in.
+While this may be fine initially, it is when we are looking for assistance with a more specific health concern or wanting to gain a more personalised individual approach is where yoga therapy steps in.

-Having both personally practiced and taught yoga for many years studying yoga therapy was an opportunity that opened up so many more possibilities for both my own practice and to be of better service to my students in a way that supports them as an individual, with their own unique requirements and goals.
+When I took my studies further to yoga therapy and Ayurveda it was an opportunity that opened up so many more possibilities for both my own practice and to be of better service to my students in a way that supports them as an individual, with their own unique requirements and goals.

 You may ask why or when would I consider using Yoga Therapy?

-- Stress reduction and resilience learn how to keep stress levels down and build resilience to stress
+- for Stress reduction and to build resilience to stress coping mechanisms

 - Pre and post pregnancy